 Comb your hair, shape the beard, trim your mustache, cut your nails, and remove unwanted body hair.

-Take a bath with the intention of Ihram otherwise do wudu.
+Take a bath with the intention of Ihram or otherwise do wudu.

-If it is not makruh (undesirable) time offer two rakahs of nafl for Ihram
+If it is not a makruh (undesirable) time offer two rakahs of nafl for Ihram

 Intention and Talbiyah

 Declare your intention saying: "O Allah!
 I intend to perform Hajj.
 Please make it easy for me and accept it from me.
 Amen."
-Immediately after that utter the words of Talbiyah three times and as often afterwards as possible.
-Men should say it in a loud voice but women should say it in a subdued tone.
+Immediately after this utter the words of Talbiyah three times and as often as possible after that.
+Men should say the Talbiyah in a loud voice but women should say it in a subdued tone.

 Prohibitions of Ihram

-Now the prohibitions of Ihram start.
-Recall their detail and follow the rules.
-From this point on men cannot cover their heads for the duration of Ihram.
+From this time the prohibitions of Ihram start.
+Remember their details and follow the rules.
+From this point on men cannot cover their heads for the duration of being in Ihram.

 Departure to Mina